lusoal/flask_api/README.md

   user: user of your database
   pass: pass of your database
   schema: deploy_db (If you had run the ./migrate.sh the patter will be deploy_db)
 user:
-    username: A user to make the requests
+  username: A user to generate token
   password: password for the user
 ```

 Create the Docker image with the application